golemfactory/golem-architecture/gaps/gap-17_offline_requestor_model/gap-17_offline_requestor_model.md

 - Requestor daemon may reconnect at any time, and exercise control over the Activity via ExeScript

 **Notes:**
-- This scenario is only possible with payment schemes which assume upfront payment or allow long intervals between payments or with self-sustained payment
+- This scenario is only possible with payment schemes which:
+  * either assume upfront payment,
+  * or allow long intervals between payments,
+  * or are self-sustained and not depending on the presence of the daemon.

 #### **B. Requestor offline ("fire&forget")**
 Characteristics: